spektre-labs/corpus/README.md

 Six independent axiomatic starting points.
 One number.
 No calibration.

-The categorical derivation gives K_crit = ℏω₀ / (k_B T_eff ln 2) — connecting Planck’s constant and Boltzmann’s constant to the 1 = 1 invariant without empirical input.
-Convergence from independent axioms is the structural signature of a universal result.

 -----

 ## The Universal Chain

 ```
-ℏ → S_vN=0 → 1=1 → Kcrit → k_BT ln2 → I(K) → holography → Gμν = 8πG Tμν
+existence → 1=1 → Kcrit → thermodynamics → holography → Gμν = 8πG Tμν
 ```

-Planck’s constant sets the quantum coherence floor.
-Von Neumann entropy S_vN = 0 is the pure state condition — the quantum instance of 1 = 1.
-K_crit is the threshold of its failure at any scale.
-The Boltzmann constant prices each corrective erasure.
-Fisher information measures remaining channel capacity.
-The holographic bound gives the geometric mechanism.
-Both sides of Einstein’s equation follow from the coherence field K(t,x): the left side via Jacobson 1995, the right side via the scalar field theory of K.
+The chain is grounded in both directions.
+Downward: from 1 = 1 through Landauer, Bekenstein-Hawking, and Jacobson to Einstein’s field equations, with both sides derived from the coherence field K(t,x).
+Upward: from the impossibility of coherent nothingness to 1 = 1 through the fixed-point theorem.

 The stochastic chain: